skypjack/entt/docs/md/entity.md

 set of candidates in order to speed up iterations.<br/>
 They offer fewer functionalities than single component views.
-In particular, a multi component view exposes utility functions to get the estimated number of entities it is going to return and to know whether it's empty or not.
-It's also possible to ask a view if it contains a given entity.<br/>
+In particular, a multi component view exposes utility functions to get the estimated number of entities it is going to return and to know if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 There is no need to store views around for they are extremely cheap to